 |Plan||Max speeds||Monthly price||Equipment fee||Data cap||Contract|

-|T-Mobile Home Internet||33-182Mbps download, 6-23Mbps upload||$50 ($30 for eligible Magenta MAX mobile customers)||None||None||None|
+|T-Mobile Home Internet||33-182Mbps download, 6-23Mbps upload||$50 ($30 for eligible Magenta Max mobile customers)||None||None||None|

 T-Mobile Home Internet features no data caps, so you don't have to fear data overage fees.
 There's no equipment fee for the Gateway device, so you don't have to figure out an additional monthly cost to tack on to your regular bill.
 It also requires no annual service contracts, so you don't have any early termination fees looming over your head.
-These are all appealing aspects of this service and make it very enticing to give T-Mobile Home Internet a try if it's available in your area.
+These are all appealing aspects of this service and make it very enticing to try T-Mobile Home Internet if it's available in your area.